-Having net-zero emissions on campus means all the BTU's used by the building portfolio are from carbon-free sources, including fossil fuels like those fired at the Central Steam Facility plant in addition to electricity.
+Having net-zero emissions on campus means all the British Thermal Units (BTUs) used by the building portfolio are from carbon-free sources, including fossil fuels like those fired at the CSF plant in addition to electricity.
 The EO states 65 percent of the federal buildings portfolio shall be net-zero emissions by 2030; BNL interprets this as the goal stating 65 percent of its energy (BTUs) shall come from zero emissions sources.
 The EO goes on to state that 100 percent of the federal buildings portfolio shall be net-zero emissions by 2045; BNL interprets this as 100 percent energy (BTUs) shall be zero emissions.
+See figure 2-5 for a graphical representation of BNL's carbon reduction plans.